libp2p/specs/webrtc/browser-to-browser.md

    _answer_ respectively.
 See `icegatheringstatechange` below on how these may already contain the addresses of the loca node.

+   _A_ and _B_ SHOULD NOT reuse certificates across `RTCPeerConnection`s.
+   Reusing the certificate can be used to identify a node across connections by on-path observers given that WebRTC uses TLS 1.2.

 3. _A_ and _B_ exchange the generated _offer_ and _answer_ through some protocol
    (e.g. an altered DCUtR) via the relayed connection.